AstroSnout/patrisha/README.md

 These are structured in the following format:
 !{subgroup (if available)} \[alias1, alias2...] <argument 1> <argument 2> <optional_argument=default value>

+*Some commands that were added on Aug 31st are not listed in the docs *

 ## Economy Cog:
 *!eco \[b, bal, balance]* - shows your current currency balance
 *!eco \[r, reg, register]* - registers the author to the bank